-Otoplasty literally means ear changing, and for someone embarrassed by prominent ears, it can also be life changing.
+Otoplasty literally means “ear changing,” and for someone embarrassed by prominent ears, it can also be life changing.
 Prominent ears can draw undesired attention.
-Protruding ears can cause problems for young children vulnerable to taunting by peers, and adults who may feel uncomfortable wearing their hair back or getting short haircuts.
+Protruding ears can cause problems for young children vulnerable to taunting by peers and adults who may feel uncomfortable wearing their hair back or getting short haircuts.
 Our experienced plastic surgeon, Dr. Joseph Mele, can create a customized otoplasty treatment plan designed to successfully reduce the appearance of prominent ears in both adults and children.

 What is Otoplasty?

 Otoplasty is a cosmetic surgery procedure used to correct prominent or large ears.
-Also referred to as Ear Pinning, Otoplasty brings protruding ears back against the side of the head.
-The exact method used will depend on what makes the ear protrude.
+Also referred to as ear pinning, otoplasty brings protruding ears back against the side of the head.
+The exact method of otoplasty treatment depends on the source of the problem.

 What Causes a Prominent Ear?